-(l) Comprehensive Income (Loss)
+(k) Comprehensive Income (Loss)

-We follow the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 220, "Comprehensive Income" (formerly Statement of Financial Accounting Standards (SFAS) No. 130, Reporting Comprehensive Income).
+We follow the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 220, "Comprehensive Income".
 FASB ASC 220 requires companies to report all changes in equity during a period, resulting from net income (loss) and transactions from non-owner sources, in a financial statement in the period in which they are recognized.
-We have chosen to disclose comprehensive income (loss), which encompasses net income (loss), foreign currency translation adjustments, the underfunded status of our pension plans, net of tax, and pension minimum additional liability adjustments, net of tax, in the consolidated statements of stockholders' equity and comprehensive income (loss).
+We have chosen to disclose comprehensive income (loss), which encompasses net income (loss), foreign currency translation adjustments, the underfunded status of our pension plans, and pension minimum additional liability adjustments, net of tax, in the consolidated statements of stockholders' equity and comprehensive income (loss).

-As of December 31, 2009, accumulated other comprehensive income consisted of cumulative foreign currency translation adjustments of \$0.9 million and, in accordance with FASB ASC 715-20, "Compensation-Retirement Benefits, Defined Benefit Plans" (formerly SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an amendment of FASB Statements No. 87, 88, 106 and 132(R)), \$(2.7) million to reflect the underfunded status of the Company's pension plans net of tax.
-As of December 31, 2008, accumulated other comprehensive income consisted of cumulative foreign currency translation adjustments of \$(1.3) million and \$(1.5) million to reflect the underfunded status of our pension plans, net of tax.
+As of December 31, 2010, accumulated other comprehensive loss consisted of cumulative foreign currency translation adjustments of \$1.2 million and, in accordance with FASB ASC 715-20, "Compensation-Retirement Benefits, Defined Benefit Plans", \$2.7 million to reflect the underfunded status of the Company's pension plans net of tax.
+As of December 31, 2009, accumulated other comprehensive loss consisted of cumulative foreign currency translation adjustments of \$(0.9) million and \$2.7 million to reflect the underfunded status of our pension plans, net of tax.

-(m) Revenue Recognition
+(l) Revenue Recognition

-We follow the provisions of FASB ASC 605, "Revenue Recognition" (formerly SEC Staff Accounting Bulletin ("SAB") No. 101, Revenue Recognition in the Financial Statements, as amended by SAB No. 104, Revenue Recognition).
+We follow the provisions of FASB ASC 605, "Revenue Recognition".
 We recognize revenue of products when persuasive evidence of a sales arrangement exists, the price to the buyer is fixed or determinable, delivery has occurred, and collectibility of the sales price is reasonably assured.
 Sales of some of our products include provisions to provide additional services such as installation and training.
+Revenues on these products are recognized when the additional services have been performed.
 Service agreements on our equipment are typically sold separately from the sale of the equipment.
-Revenues on these service agreements are recognized ratably over the life of the agreement, typically one year, in accordance with the provisions of FASB ASC 605-20, "Revenue Recognition-Services" (formerly FASB Technical Bulletin (FTB) 90-1, Accounting for Separately Priced Extended Warranty and Product Maintenance Contracts).
+Revenues on these service agreements are recognized ratably over the life of the agreement, typically one year, in accordance with the provisions of FASB ASC 605-20, "Revenue Recognition-Services".

-We account for shipping and handling fees and costs in accordance with the provisions of FASB ASC 605-45-45, "Revenue Recognition-Principal Agent Considerations" (formerly EITF Issue No. 00-10, Accounting for Shipping and Handling Fees and Costs), which requires all amounts charged to customers for shipping and handling to be classified as revenues.
+We account for shipping and handling fees and costs in accordance with the provisions of FASB ASC 605-45-45, "Revenue Recognition-Principal Agent Considerations", which requires all amounts charged to customers for shipping and handling to be classified as revenues.
 Our costs incurred related to shipping and handling are classified as cost of product revenues.
 Warranties and product returns are estimated and accrued for at the time sales are recorded.
 We have no obligations to customers after the date products are shipped or installed, if applicable, other than pursuant to warranty obligations and service or maintenance contracts.
 We provide for the estimated amount of future returns upon shipment of products or installation, if applicable, based on historical experience.

-(n) Goodwill and Other Intangible Assets
+(m) Goodwill and Other Intangible Assets

 Goodwill and other intangible assets include goodwill, unamortizable intangible assets and amortizable intangible assets.
 Amortizable intangible assets (those intangible assets with definite estimated useful lives) are initially recorded at fair value and amortized, using the straight-line method, over their estimated useful lives.
-At December 31, 2009, amortizable intangible assets include existing technology, trade names, distribution agreements, customer relationships and patents.
-These amortizable intangible assets are amortized on a straight-line basis over 1 to 15 years, 15 years, 5 to 15 years, 11 years and 15 years, respectively.
+At December 31, 2010, amortizable intangible assets include existing technology, trade names, distribution agreements, customer relationships and patents.
+These amortizable intangible assets are amortized on a straight-line basis over 7 to 15 years, 5 years, 5 to 15 years and 15 years, respectively.

-Goodwill and unamortizable intangible assets acquired in a business combination and determined to have an indefinite useful life are not amortized, but instead tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired, in accordance with the provisions of FASB ASC 350, "Intangibles-Goodwill and Other" (formerly SFAS No. 142, Goodwill and Other Intangible Assets).
+Goodwill and unamortizable intangible assets acquired in a business combination and determined to have an indefinite useful life are not amortized, but instead tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired, in accordance with the provisions of FASB ASC 350, "Intangibles-Goodwill and Other".